Parvezkhan0/KryptoWalletApp/Readme.md

 ## Overview

 KryptoWalletApp is a basic Hardhat project showcasing Ethereum development practices.
-It features a sample contract, a corresponding test suite, a deployment script, and an example task implementation.
+It features a sample contract, a corresponding test suite, a deployment script, & an example task implementation.
 This serves as a foundation for developers to explore and understand the functionalities of Hardhat in Ethereum development.

 ## Getting Started